hackclub/hackpad/Nitropad/hackpads/macropad/README.md

 project was the CAD since it required a lot of steps to design it.
 However I also gained a variety of different skills which will definetely be helpful for future projects.

-switches - wasd, shift, space
-rotary encoder - volume
+switches - WASD, shift, space. rotary encoder - volume